ramdevmurali/BBC/README.md

 A "right tool for the job" philosophy was adopted, balancing performance with pragmatic resource management.

 -   **Application Structure:** The project is built on a modular architecture (`/src`) to ensure stability and maintainability.
 Experimentation and model training are separated into a `/notebooks` directory, mirroring professional MLOps workflows.
+-   **Performance Optimization:** To improve efficiency during repeated evaluations, the model loading function is now decorated with Python’s `functools.lru_cache`.
+This ensures the model is loaded only once per process, significantly reducing redundant loading time and improving evaluation speed.

 -   **Model Selection Strategy:**
     -   **For Classification (Two-Phase Approach):**